 It was hard to imagine Mom without you – you two had such a beautiful marriage.
 I mean that most sincerely – you had such love and respect but you weren’t afraid to be honest or disagree with each other.
 You loved a strong, independent woman who was your equal.
 A lifelong friendship with passion and devotion woven into it.
 A friendship, a partnership and shared love of life and each other.
 But I see that your love lives on – she’s adjusting well and keeps your spirit alive.
 We miss you but we feel your presence at all our family gatherings.

 Every person deserves a Dad like you – biggest fan, cheerleader, bear hugger, tear wiper, booming laugher, and supporter of crazy ideas.
-You believed in me and all my potential – you made me feel important, and loved and cherished – we all deserve that.
-I work hard to give to pass these gifts on.
-I wonder how my kids will remember me – I hope they know I was their biggest fan.
+You believed in me and all my potential – you made me feel important and loved and cherished – we all deserve that.
+I work hard to pass these gifts on.
+I wonder how my boys will remember me – I hope they know I was their biggest fan.